© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 Periodic testing is often associated with quality control and quality assurance systems.
 To ensure that products continue to comply they should be tested regularly, perhaps for limited key properties and backed up by a periodic full test.

-Using some form of sampling programme can help determine the amount of inspection and test required such as ISO 2859-1 (known generally as BS 6001-1 in the UK).
+Using some form of sampling programme can help determine the amount of inspection and test required such as ISO 2859-1.
 Although this has the disadvantage that not all products are inspected, the risks involved can be calculated and a plan chosen that satisfies both manufacturer and customer.
 Based on an agreed acceptable quality level (AQL), the customer accepts batches of product, provided that the number of production non conformities does not exceed a defined amount (after a percentage of products have been inspected from a batch).
 As the sampling plan is based on mathematical probability, it is assumed that the remainder of the batch will exhibit similar characteristics.

 How can we help?